cckolon/cckolon.github.io/_posts/2024-01-31-jrnlsearch.md

 2023-12-25 02:54:41 PM Use @python dataclasses to quickly create class constructors.
 ```

-This is pretty good - on par with other note apps - but it can still be hard to retrieve the notes I want.
+This is pretty good---on par with other note apps---but it can still be hard to retrieve the notes I want.
 In an app like Obsidian, I have a whole GUI which previews and lays out my notes, making it easier to retrieve information that I'm looking for.
 In jrnl, all I have is the command line.
 I would have to know ahead of time the exact wording or tags I used if I want to find a specific piece of information.

 I had already decided I was done with Obsidian (and similar apps) precisely *because* I had to organize my notes when writing and saving them.
 I wanted to just take my thoughts (about anything) and throw them in a big bucket.
 To retrieve the notes effectively, I needed a better search strategy.